-Knowledge helps us make informed decisions, especially when it comes to health.
-When it comes to HIV/AIDS, there’s still lots of dangerous misinformation out there.
-Whether it’s in a Facebook comments section, the barbershop or at our own dinner tables, there are dangerous conspiracy theories that put everyone further at risk.
+Knowledge helps us make informed decisions, especially with health.
+When it comes to HIV/AIDS, there’s still dangerous misinformation out there.
+Whether it’s in a Facebook comments section, the barbershop or at our own dinner tables, there are harmful conspiracy theories that put everyone at risk.

 In honor of today being National Black HIV/AIDS Awareness Day, here are seven myths that need to be debunked.

 1. The “Down-Low” Is Why So Many Black Women Have HIV

 We can thank the trifling media and our own homophobia for why this lie continues.
 Let’s be clear: The down-low is not fueling HIV among Black women.
 Yes, there are men (Black, white and everyone else) who are not honest about their sexual orientation.
 But if we truly want to understand what’s behind our disproportionate HIV rates, look to the following: Having unprotected vaginal and anal sex ; high rates of incarceration that take men out of the mating pool and create a system of women sharing the same man; intravenous drug use; untreated sexually transmitted infections (STIs), which make people more vulnerable to contracting HIV once exposed to the virus; and people having unprotected sex who are aware of their status.
 Not to mention, gender inequality in relationships (i.e. who controls condom use) and lack of access to testing and quality health care.

 So here’s the deal, if 87 percent of Black women contract HIV through heterosexual sex and it’s not the “down-low” fueling HIV, this must mean that straight dudes have HIV, too.
 The Centers for Disease Control and Prevention confirms this, estimating that more than 2,108 Black heterosexual men received HIV diagnoses (compared with 4,654 Black women).